truhy/helloworld_uart/readme.md

 relevant com port with the following settings:
 115200 baud, 8 data bits, no parity and 1 stop bit.

-The Intel/Altera HWLIB bare-metal library does includes a basic bare-metal "Hello, World!" sample but it requires the licensed ARM DS-5 IDE to get started.
-My sample works with the standard Eclipse IDE for Embedded C/C++ Developers.
+HWLIB already contains a bare-metal "Hello, World!" sample but it requires the licensed ARM DS-5 IDE to work, while mine only need the standard Eclipse IDE for Embedded C/C++ Developers.

 Some of the things demonstrated:
 - Setup UART0 using HWLIB